rog555/abnosql/README.md

 `query` and `query_sql` accept `limit` and `next` optional kwargs and return `next` in response.
 Use these to paginate.

-This works for AWS DyanmoDB, however Azure Cosmos has a limitation with continuation token for cross partitions queries (see [Python SDK documentation](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/cosmos/azure-cosmos)).
+This works for AWS DyanmoDB & Firestore, however Azure Cosmos has a limitation with continuation token for cross partitions queries (see [Python SDK documentation](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/cosmos/azure-cosmos)).
 For Cosmos, abnosql appends OFFSET and LIMIT in the SQL statement if not already present, and returns `next`.  `limit` is defaulted to 100.
 See the tests for examples

 ## Audit